2ndsleep/2ndsleep.github.io/_pages/about.md

 ### Explainers

-The explainers are just write-ups to describe in plain English how things work.
+The explainers are write-ups to describe in plain English how things work.
 Like, suppose you're a fairly smart person but you're kind of starting out and you don't know 100% how DNS works, but you don't want to read a freaking white paper about it.
 Or maybe you're experienced but you just never got around to DNS.
 No shame.
 We can't know everything.
 This is a safe space.
 If you don't have the confidence leave the explainer up on your screen, keep a browser window open to the [AES ciphers](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard#Description_of_the_ciphers) so you can look smart when your coworkers walk by.

 ### Procedures